 On August 20, 2007, the Company entered into a License Development and Commercialization Agreement with Wonpung Mulsan Co, a shareholder of the Company.
-Wonpung has exclusive territorial rights in countries it selects in Asia to market up to two drugs the Company is currently developing and a right of first refusal ("ROFR") for up to an additional five drugs that the Company may develop in the future as defined in more detail in the license agreement.
+Wonpung has exclusive territorial rights in countries it selects in Asia to market up to two drugs the Company was developing at the time of the signing of the agreement and a right of first refusal (ROFR) for up to an additional five drugs that the Company may develop in the future as defined in more detail in the license agreement.
 If the parties cannot agree to terms of a license agreement then the Company shall be able to engage in discussions with other potential licensors.
-As of November 12, 2021, no discussions are active between the Company and Wonpung.
+As of March 31, 2022, no discussions are active between the Company and Wonpung.

-The Company received an upfront license fee of \$1,500,000 and will earn royalties of up to 12% of net sales for up to two licensed products it is currently developing.
+The Company received an upfront license fee of \$1,500,000 and will earn royalties of up to 12% of net sales for up to two licensed products it was developing at the time of the signing of the agreement.
 The licensing terms for the ROFR products are subject to future negotiations and binding arbitration.
 The terms of each licensing agreement will expire on the earlier of any time from 15 years to 20 years after licensing or on the date of commercial availability of a generic product to such licensed product in the licensed territory.